 For more information on how to gain access to your server, please see our guide on Shell Users

-3. Run the Passwordless Sudo script!
+3. Enable Passwordless Sudo!
 This will save you some headache.
-Find it in the Script Library
+Find it on the Shell Users screen for your Server.

 4. Connect to server via.
 SSH